 If someone follows a certain sports team, remember.
-Check how they went on the weekend and bring it up in your Monday rounds.
-Showing you care and listen can be as simple as showing you remember.
+Check how they went on the weekend, and bring it up in your Monday rounds.
+Showing you care and listening can be as simple as showing you remember.

 Bringing this into your daily rhythm will help you have a better understanding of your team’s pulse and help identify changes quickly.
 Plus, simple moments showing memory can have a great impact on your perceived level of humility.

 This is especially important if you work in an office environment and have your own office.
 No one likes a boss that turns up, locks themselves away all day, and then disappears.

 It comes as no surprise that action is the true measure of a good listener.
 Smile and nod all you like.
 But unless you have the rigor and structure in place, nothing you do will have an effective impact on your team.